 If your organization functions within highly-regulated industries like health, insurance, and manufacturing, then you already know the risks associated with violating an industry standard.

-Benefits of an enterprise contract management system
+Benefits of an enterprise contract management software

 #1 Centralized, searchable repositories

 A study by IDC revealed that employees spend about 1.6 hours of their workday searching for information.
-With enterprise contract management systems, information retrieval will take only minutes, giving you time to achieve more with your day.
+With contract lifecycle management systems, information retrieval will take only minutes, giving you time to achieve more with your day.

 #2 Templatization of high-volume contracts

 Templates provided by the best platforms come with legal guardrails and standard approval routing.
-So, not only are you creating contracts twice as fast, but you're also doing so without fear of risky errors.
+So, not only are you creating contracts twice as fast, you're also doing so without fear of risky errors.

-#3 Automated approval workflows
+#3 Automation of approval workflows

 #4 Robust audit trails

-SpotDraft generates audit trails so that you can tamper-proof your entire contract process with a detailed script of what changed, when and who changed any part of it.
+SpotDraft generates audit trails so that you can tamper-proof your entire contract process with a detailed script of what changed, when, and who changed any part of it.

 #5 Insights and analytics